HomeArticlesHow to Stop Living Paycheck to Paycheck: A Step-by-Step Plan

 How to Stop Living Paycheck to Paycheck: A Step-by-Step Plan

-How to stop living paycheck to paycheck: 63% of Americans have no financial buffer.
+How to stop living paycheck to paycheck: many households have no financial buffer.
 Here is the exact 6-step plan to build a $1,000 buffer in 60 days and permanently escape the cycle — with real numbers.

 📅 February 28, 2026📖 16 min read💰 Debt Strategy